IgniteUI/igniteui-react-examples/samples/charts/financial-chart/indicator-types/README.md

 npm install
 npm start

-# Open http://localhost:3000/ in your browser
 ```

+Then open http://localhost:3000/ in your browser